kyuen2/MHD_Mode/README.md

 Credits: Equations are rendered via  https://www.codecogs.com/latex/eqneditor.php. **if you dont see the equations, F5 a few more times will help**

+p.s.
+If you cannot find any code, go here: https://github.com/kyuen2/khyuen-VGT

 ## What is this repository about?

 The estimation of magentic field strength properties relies the detailed knowledge of MHD modes.
 However, there are not much information aside from reading papers.
 This repository aims at providing the minimal information for you to kickstart with the analysis of B-field strengths in MHD turbulence.